Tuesday, 12 February 2013

 0 Myths and Ideology in Advertising

+Roland Barthes says about ideology, in which he refers to as Myths, "is the connotative meanings that signs carry wherever they go; myth makes what is cultural seem natural."
+An ideology is a unconscious ideal and expectation in which a consumer will conjure from a discreet or more obvious hinted advert.
 In this mini cooper advert, the car has been placed next to a Trojan Horse (A mythical vehicle that was used in Homer's story 'Odyssey' to win and end the Trojan War) in order to compare its power and significance to the Trojan Horse generating a certain ideology of what the car will/could be like.
-It opens up the viewers mind for endless possibilities/hope for the car.
+It opens...

 To C.A.
 Copyright © 2011 - |- Template created by O Pregador - |- Powered by Blogger Templates